 - Blogger will not tell you the email address, since the account name / email address is kept a secret.

 - Blogger cannot tell you anything, if you have intentionally obscured your identity.

 In cases where the account was last used under Old (Pre 2006) Blogger, the Claim your blog wizard may be used - but note that Legacy accounts are no longer supported, in general.

 A third possibility would be the Google Having trouble signing in? wizard.
 You may also find Google Accounts: Secondary Email Address to provide relevant - if not welcome - advice.

 In any case, your personal identity is kept a secret from others - as other folks identities are kept a secret from you.
 If you don't have access to the email account that's associated with the Blogger account, you don't get the email.
 That restriction leads to interesting scenarios - such as mysterious email received from the Forgot Password wizard, caused by desperation.

 Whether you use either "Forgot?" wizard, when you open the email and login to Blogger as part of the authentication process, be sure that you provide / use the right Blogger / Google account.
 Alternately, clear cache, cookies, and sessions - then restart the browser - before executing either wizard.
 Do not claim or recover the blog, to an unknown or unexpected account.

 Account recovery will involve accessing two accounts, simultaneously - and is best done using two browsers.

 It's possible that understanding the relationships between Blogger accounts, email addresses, and Google accounts may reduce your need to continue.
 If your account is based on a non GMail email address, you may wish to consider the special relationships.

-Having recovered the account, you should be able to find the blogs previously owned - and possibly un delete them - starting from the "Show all" / "View all blogs" link at the bottom of the Classic GUI dashboard - or the "Deleted blogs" button on the New GUI dashboard.
+Having recovered the account, you should be able to find the blogs previously owned - and possibly un delete them - starting from the "Deleted blogs" dashboard list.